MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-planner-app.md

 ## What you need to know about Planner

 Planner is available as an app and as a tab in a channel.
-The app shows a user's individual tasks and shared tasks.
+The app shows all a user's individual tasks and shared tasks.

 When a user opens the Planner app in Teams, they see: